Team

 the University of Wales at Aberystwyth with a dissertation on 9/11 security

 narratives.
-In the fall of 2003, Dr. Wibben was a Rockefeller Humanities Fellow
+In the fall of 2003, she was a Rockefeller Humanities Fellow

 Solon Barocas served as a research and production assistant with InfoTechWarPeace